BrunoHelmeczy/CEU_DA2_Assignment_1/README.md

 The repository contains the following:

 #### Data folder:
+**Raw data set**
-The raw data set is obtained from: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data, originating from the 2019 Novel Coronavirus Visual Dashboard, operated by Johns Hopkins Universitys' Centre for Systems Science and Engineering (JHU CSSE).
-Listed countries' populations (as of 2019) are also included in the cleaned data set, downloaded from the World Banks'- World Development Indicators, & available at: https://data.worldbank.org/indicator/SP.POP.TOTL.
+- Covid-19 data is obtained from: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data, originating from Johns Hopkins Universitys' Centre for Systems Science and Engineering (JHU CSSE) 2019 Novel Coronavirus Visual Dashboard.
+- Listed countries' populations (as of 2019) are also included in this analysis, downloaded from the World Banks'- World Development Indicators, & available at: https://data.worldbank.org/indicator/SP.POP.TOTL.

-The cleaned data set contains countries covid19 reports as of 20th October, 2020, including confirmed-,  death-, recovered-, & active cases from 182 listed countries.
+**Cleaned data set** contains countries covid19 reports as of 20th October, 2020, including confirmed-, death-, recovered-, & active cases from 182 listed countries.
-Confirmed- & Death cases also include probable cases, if such data is reported in a country.
-Active cases are calculated as the total confirmed cases minus deaths, minus recovered cases.
-Covid-19 related figures were all scaled by 1.000, while countries' population figures were scaled by 1.000.000.
+- Confirmed- & Death cases also include probable cases, if such data is reported in a country.
+- Active cases are calculated as the total confirmed cases minus deaths, minus recovered cases.
+- Covid-19 related figures were all scaled by 1.000, while countries' population figures were scaled by 1.000.000.

 #### Codes folder:
 The codes folder includes the following:
 - **covid_get_data.R:** this is the R script that collects all the data used in this analysis.
 - **covid_clean_data.R:** this is the R script that contains the steps of cleaning the data set before doing analysis.
 - **covid_analysis_data.R:** this is the R script with all the analysis part of this project.